AdrianNiu/nlp/README.md

 leverage clustering algorithms because of their unsupervised nature; this is critical because we have no prior knowledge regarding the noise distribution in the labels, requiring a clustering procedure that is independent of the web-scraped labels.

 Suicide example: Data Collection — Our journey started from Data Collection via Reddit’s API (which only allows us to get approximately 1000 unique posts per subreddit).

+MTK NLP, short for “MediaTek Natural Language Processing,” is an NLP service native to Android phones.
+While somewhat notorious for taking full location access to some Android phones, Android’s MTK NLP service is not necessarily representative of NLP as a whole.
+However, the MTK NLP service does allow for certain NLP applications in Android phones, specifically Google Assistant and Google Lookup—two common applications of NLP software!

+Note that if you have had problems with MTK NLP on your Android phone, you will not also have problems with NLP software in your business environment.